Everyone wants to learn Arabic fast, but it is not something that can be improvised on a whim.

 You will develop good memorization habits with interactive help.

 The small bonus?
 It is an inexpensive method at nearly 20 euros (60 to 80 euros at most if you decide to choose the method with the accompanying CDs, which allows for corrections when it comes to oral expression).

-If you are looking for Arabic classes in the city, the local university probably offers an Arabic Bachelor’s degree (or higher degree).
+If you are looking for Arabic classes in the city, like arabic classes london, for example, the local university probably offers an Arabic Bachelor's degree (or higher degree).
 Why not go and give it a go?